Synonym(s): Asian cycad scale, sago palm scale, asian scale

 U.S. Present: Currently established in a few states within the United States.
 Including, Florida, Hawaii, Georgia, Texas, Alabama, California, Louisiana, and South Carolina.

-TEXAS: The Cycad Aulacaspis Scale is currently established in Texas and believed to have entered through Houston.
+Distribution in Texas: The Cycad Aulacaspis Scale is currently established in Texas and believed to have entered through Houston.

 Resembles many of the other scale-type insects.
 They are most commonly mistaken for the False Oleander Scale (Pseudaulacaspis cockerelli) which is less of a threat, but also non-native (from China).